-Before you drop your life saving on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.
+Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

-Ask yourself what your goals as a soon-to-be investor are?
+Ask yourself what your objectives as a soon-to-be investor are.

 Common investing goals may include: